arm+band_UV-vis_02.jpg

 In 2022, I organized a panel for the ICOM-CC Theory, History and Ethics of Conservation Working Group: “The right to decay: A panel discussion on inherent vice in conservation and creative practice”.
 The event was not recorded but a small packet of readings selected by the panellists is available here.

 In January 2020, I organized a public event for Buddhism Inside/Out at the SOAS Centre for Buddhist Studies on the theme of the death of the body in Buddhism.
-My introduction, “Instrumentation and death in Buddhist material culture”, is available online thanks to the support of Khyentse Foundation.
+A recording of my introduction – “Instrumentation and death in Buddhist material culture” – is available online thanks to the support of Khyentse Foundation.

 In 2019 I led a workshop at the British Museum on the interpretation and handling of Tibetan and Himalayan ritual objects made with human remains.
 See a short article about the exhibition following in The Guardian about this, here.